BSW, MSW, RSW

 I am a registered Social Worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and with the Ontario Association of Social Workers (OASW).
-I hold a Master of Social Work degree from the University of Windsor with a focus on health, and a Bachelor of Social Work with Honours from York University.Having worked primarily in Violence against Women Prevention Programs in Peel, I have supported individuals impacted by trauma, caused by violence and sexual abuse.
-In addition to this, I have worked withyouth struggling with depression, anxiety and mental health as a result of duality of cultures.
-Working primarily from a feminist and anti-oppressive practice lens, I use strengths-based, narrative approaches during sessions with clients.
+I hold a Master of Social Work degree from the University of Windsor with a focus on health, and a Bachelor of Social Work with Honours from York University.Having worked in Violence against Women Prevention Programs in Peel, I have supported individuals impacted by trauma, caused by violence and sexual abuse.
+In addition to this, I have worked withyouth struggling with depression, anxiety and mental health as a result of the duality of cultures.
+Working primarily from a critical reflective and anti-oppressive practice lens, I use strengths-based, narrative and CBT approaches during sessions with clients.
 I recognize the importance of building a deep connection with those I am working with and find this to be incredibly valuable.
-In addition to the English language, I am verbally fluent in Punjabi, Hindi and Urdu and able to provide counselling in those languages.
-I can identify the importance of language as being a tool of strength, whereby I am able to successfully connect with clients.
-Being a first generation South Asian Canadian woman, I am aware of barriers faced by young women due to culture and I am able to bring a unique perspective to practice, while providing a safe and comforting environment.
+In addition to the English language, I am verbally fluent in Punjabi, Hindi and Urdu and able to provide counselling in these languages.
+Ican identify the importance of language as being a tool of strength, whereby I am able to successfully connect with clients.
+Being a first-generation South Asian Canadian woman, I am aware of barriers faced by young men and women due to culture and I am able to bring a unique perspective to practice, while providing a safe and comforting environment.

 Currently, I volunteer in the community for causes which I hold close to my heart, in addition to facilitating groups in the Peel Region for women, men and children.
 The ultimate goal is to utilize my skills and abilities to make a difference in the community.
 I would be privileged to hear your story and support you in overcoming any challenges you may be having in your life.